 - To each year, after the fixing of the tax rate and the selection of a depository, if the same is to be selected, notify the appropriate officers of the taxing agencies contained in the college district of the manner in which the place where all payments of money appropriated, belonging to or distributed to the Board, and which it is their duty under law to this college, are to be made.

 Section 7.
 Officers – when elected

-Officers of the Board shall be elected at the organizational meeting of the Board, during the, regular Board meeting in January, after an even year election.
+Officers of the Board shall be elected by the sitting board members at the organizational meeting of the Board, during the, regular Board meeting in January, after an even year election.
 In case of a vacancy in any office, each vacancy shall be filled as soon as it is feasibly possible by electing a successor to the unexpired term of office.

 Section 8.
 Term of office